 - Or Ship yourself there.
-Alternatively, if you’re planning to go there with your camper van, you can catch the ferry at Genova and reach your destination in 21 hours to Palermo.
-(Grande Navi Veloci) Other ports are Salerno or Villa San Giovanni that goes to Messina.
+Alternatively, if you’re planning to go there with your camper van, you can catch the ferry at Genova and reach your destination in 21 hours to Palermo. (e.g. Grande Navi Veloci) Other ports are Salerno or Villa San Giovanni that goes to Messina.

-Note that travelling from one end of the island to the other takes 3.5 -4 hours.
+Travelling from one end of the island to the other takes 3.5 – 4 hours by car.
 So it would be good to know in advance what you’d like to see.

 Best time to climb:

 If you want to climb in the sun, the best times are in winter when temperatures around 14°-16°C are perfect for the shining sun.
-But also expect that San Vito is wind exposed and can also blow cold gusts at certain times.
+But also expect that San Vito is wind exposed and can be utterly uncomfortable.
 Shady sectors in San Vito are rare but available.
 The massive of Monte Monaco is in the shade most of the time.

 October till April are best bets.
 Hit for the coolest months if you’re sun shy.
-But expect more precipitation at a stretch.
+But expect more precipitation or storms at a stretch.

 70m and 18 quickdraws would be fine for longer sport climbing routes, though 16 is the minimum.